-- individual and group consultations and coaching—Contact anyone on our staff team or call (617) 948-6415 or email newengland [at] uua [dot] org to initiate a conversation about your needs.
+- Individual and group consultations and coaching.
+Contact anyone on our staff team or call Joy Blanchette (617) 948-6415, email@example.com to initiate a conversation about your needs.

-- board/leadership retreat facilitation—As your church year starts up or midyear, you may be planning a retreat with your leadership team.
+- Board and leadership retreat facilitation.
+As your church year starts up or midyear, you may be planning a retreat with your leadership team.
 Visioning, goal-setting and covenanting are common leadership practices within vital congregations.
 We'll connect you with our team of skilled and experienced Peer Facilitators who can design and facilitate these sessions with you.
-Congregations are asked to pay a modest honorarium of $50 per onsite hour plus a travel expense surcharge of $10 for facilitation services.
-Plead make your request for facilitation at least six weeks before your proposed retreat date through this form or contact us at (617) 948-6415, newengland [at] uua [dot] org.
+Congregations are asked to pay a modest honorarium of $50 per onsite hour plus a preparation, travel and miscellaneous expense surcharge of $50 for facilitation services.

-- support for ministers and congregations in ministerial transition—The ministerial search and settlement process is well-supported by our Unitarian Universalist Association.
-Contact Joe Sullivan, jsullivan [at] uua [dot] org, (617) 948-4383 to initiate the process for the settlement of a new minister in the New England Region.
+- Support for ministers and congregations in ministerial transition.
+The ministerial search and settlement process is well-supported by our Unitarian Universalist Association.
+Contact Christine Purcell, (617) 948-6125, email@example.com to initiate the process for the settlement of a new minister in the New England Region.

 Regional staff also designs and delivers in-person and online learning events.
 These programs are designed to broaden knowledge, develop leadership skills, spark ideas and connect members of sibling congregations with one another.